-Step 1: We passed these out and asked the students to guess which countries they came from.
+Step 1 We passed out the instruments and asked the students to guess which countries they came from.

-Step 2: We asked students to examine the materials to answer what they were made out of and how the instruments were made and how to hold/play them.
+Step We asked students to examine the materials to answer what they were made out of, how the instruments were made, and how to hold/play them.
 Which was for Plucking, Bowing, Striking, org Blowing?

-Step 3: We asked students what instruments we have that are similar in America and to try playing these.
+Step 3 We asked students what instruments we have that are similar in America and to try playing them.